ModelEarth/community/README.md

 <!--
 1. Finalize csv output for counties by state using [BLS data from EPA Flowsa](/localsite/info/data/) - scroll down in page.
 Merge columns and save in state folders.
 -->
-1. [Set-up Flask server](/localsite/info/data/) using DataCommon.org "tools" repo sample.
+1. [Set-up Flask server](/localsite/info/data/datacommons/) using DataCommon.org website repo sample.
+Deploy to Google hosting.

 1. Document setting up a public website using the Machine Learning Websocket in the first project sample below.